Spouse or partner of the prime minister of Australia: Marital status

-All prime ministers except John McEwen, Julia Gillard, and Anthony Albanese were married for the duration of their term in office.
+All prime ministers excluding John McEwen, Julia Gillard and Anthony Albanese were married for the duration of their term in office.
 McEwen was a widower during his short term; Gillard was in a domestic partnership with Tim Mathieson.

-The prime minister since 2022 and elected for a second term in 2025, Anthony Albanese, is the first divorcee to be appointed.
-He and his partner, Jodie Haydon, who lives in her own home in Sydney, became engaged on Valentine's Day, 2024.
-Their wedding will be held after the 2025 Australian federal election.
+Albanese was divorced when he became prime minister, but married while in office, making him both the first divorced prime minister and the first prime minister to marry while in office.
+He and his partner, Jodie Haydon, who lives in her own home in Sydney, became engaged on Valentine's Day 2024.
+They married on 29 November 2025, seven months after the 2025 Australian federal election.

 Official recognition

 Some prime ministers' spouses have received official recognition for their services to the community: